o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/menus.md

 ```

-The menu properties structure can also specify additional information:

-* A **name** string, which is meant to be a human-readable description to show in UI (currently unused);

 ### Displaying the Menu

-Once a menu is registered, it is possible to retrieve their `QMenu*` and display them in the interface.
+Once a menu is registered, it is possible to display it in the interface.

 ```

-menuManagerInternalInterface->GetMenu("o3de.menu.identifier");

-// Show the menu at position
+// Display a menu at a specific screen position. menuManagerInternalInterface->DisplayMenuAtScreenPosition("o3de.menu.identifier", screenPosition);

-QPoint position;
-menu.exec(position);
+// Display a menu under the cursor. menuManagerInternalInterface->DisplayMenuUnderCursor("o3de.menu.identifier");

 ```

-Note that the Menu Manager system will automatically clear and re-populate the menu whenever an action is added to it, or the enabled state of the actions added to the menus changes.
-As such, the `QMenu*` should only be used to display the menu and not to edit its structure since any change will be lost at the next update.

 ### Adding Actions